Decoherence and Probability: Probability and Possibility

 The conditions on the representation \ref{SS}--\ref{EV} encode two features which will be important for the comparison with phase space representations of quantum possibly spaces.
-These are the \textit{conservation} and \textit{localisability} of probability density.
+These are the \textit{local conservation} and \textit{localisability} of probability density.

-The conservation of probability density is a well known feature of a phase space representations of a classical possibly model.
+The local conservation of probability density is a well known feature of a phase space representations of a classical possibly model.
 It is typically expressed via the Liouville equation:

-This equation guarantees that the additivity property of regions of phase space is preserved \textit{over time}.
+This equation guarantees that the additivity property of regions of phase space is locally preserved \textit{over time}.
 If we think of the probability like a fluid, we can understand there to be a phase space 3-current given by the tuple $(\rho,\rho\dot{q},\rho\dot{p})$.
-The Liouville equation then expresses the conservation of the 3-current and is equivalent to the statement that for \textit{any} region $B\subset\Gamma$ the net `efflux' of probability is zero.
-This is the characteristic property of a fluid with an \textit{incompressible flow} and is a result of the absence sources or sinks of the probability `fluid' \cite[p.
-28]{pathria:2011}, cf. \cite[p.11]{gibbs:1902}.
+The Liouville equation then expresses the fact that the current represents an \textit{incompressible flow} and is a result of the absence of compression or rarefaction points in the probability `fluid' \cite[p.
+28]{pathria:2011}, cf. \cite[p.11]{gibbs:1902} and the density about the representative point in the flow is conserved.

 The localisability of probability density is much less discussed but will be equally important for our discussions.
 The phase space representation given by conditions \ref{SS}--\ref{EV} is such that the \textit{essential support} of the probability density function $\rho(q,p)$ is given by phase space points $\{q,p\}$.
 The essential support of a function, $\mathtt{ess\,sup}(f)$, is the smallest closed subset in the domain of a measurable function such that the function can be zero `almost' everywhere outside that subset.
 The `almost' in this context is cashed out via the measure such that the points which are outside the essential support and where the function is non-zero are of measure zero.
 For any Lebesgue measurable function $f$ we have that $\mathtt{ess\,sup}(f)=\mathtt{sup}(f)$ \citep[p.13]{lieb:2001}.
 The important feature to hold in mind for our discussion is that essential support (and support) of $\rho(q,p)$ is given by the smallest possible phase space regions such that the function can be zero (almost) everywhere else.
 These are phase space points (the singleton elements of the Borel sets).
 This means that it is possible to consider probability density functions that are (almost) entirely concentrated at a single point which amounts to allowing the possibility that the probability density function approximates a $\delta$-function.
 Correspondingly, since its integral over phase space is normalised, by concentrating a probability density function almost entirely at one point we must allow that the function is unbounded from above.